You Are Not Starting Over

 Step 2: Weight Them by Exam Importance

-Not all failed areas are equally expensive.
-A below-passing score in Brokerage Activities (12% of the exam, roughly 12 questions) cost you more points than a below-passing score in Planning and Zoning (2%, roughly 2 questions).
+Not all weak areas are equally expensive.
+A weakness in Brokerage Activities, which is 12% of the exam, can cost more points than a weakness in Planning and Zoning, which is 2%.

 Here are the weights for the highest-value topics: